Asthma at night

 As well as disturbing sleep and leaving a person tired the next day, this common condition is serious, increasing the risk of complications from asthma.

-Asthma at night requires proper diagnosis and effective treatment.
+Asthma at night requires correct diagnosis and effective treatment.

 Nocturnal asthma attacks can cause daytime sleepiness, fatigue and irritability.